 The Ashton development is comprised of a 56.6-foot-high, 226-foot-long, earth and rock-filled dam that has a downstream slope covered with roller compacted concrete and an upstream slope stabilized by additional rock fill.
-The crest elevation of the dam is 5,156.6 msl.
-There is an 82-foot-long reinforced concrete spillway surmounted by six 10-foot-high radial gates.
-The reservoir has a surface area of 388 acres, with a gross storage capacity of 6,119 acre-feet at normal water surface elevation (5,156.6 feet msl).
-The development features a reinforced-concrete powerhouse located at the right bank, with integral intakes controlled by vertical slide gates and containing two generating units, each with a nameplate rating at 2,000 kW, and one generating unit rated at 2,700 kW.
+The crest elevation of the dam is 5156.6 msl.
+There are two-foot-high flashboards on the dam crest to prevent spillage from reservoir wave action and an 82-foot-long reinforced concrete spillway surmounted by six 10-foot-high radial gates.
+The reservoir has a surface area of 404 acres, with a gross storage capacity of 9,800 acre-feet and a usable storage capacity of 3,988 acre-feet at normal water surface elevation (5156.6 feet msl).
+The development features a reinforced-concrete powerhouse located at the right bank, with integral intakes controlled by vertical slide gates and containing two generating units, each with a nameplate rating at 2,000 kW, and one generating unit rated at 2,850 kW.

-PacifiCorp rehabilitated Ashton Dam in 2010-2011 to mitigate seepage and piping (i.e., internal erosion) risks posed by a deteriorating upstream silt core within the dam.
-The rehabilitation involved excavating and reconstructing a portion of the upstream embankment.
-Other features of the dam remediation project included replacing the headrace retaining wall, replacing the concrete crest structure, and adding a concrete overlay to an unprotected portion of rockfill between the spillway and the powerhouse (see figures 2.2-1 and 2.2-2).
+In consultation with FERC, PacifiCorp plans to rehabilitate Ashton Dam in 2010-2011 to mitigate seepage and piping (i.e., internal erosion) risks posed by a deteriorating upstream silt core within the dam.
+The rehabilitation will involve excavating and reconstructing a portion of the upstream embankment.
+Other features of the project include replacing the headrace retaining wall, replacing the concrete crest structure, and adding a concrete overlay to an unprotected portion of rockfill between the spillway and the powerhouse (see figure 2.2-1).